Polytoria/Docs/docs/static-classes/json/Functions/parse.md

 ### Description

-Returns a table with the contents of the specified json string
+Returns a table with the contents of the specified JSON string

 Function of [json](../../)

 #### Parameters

-jsonString `string`
+value `string`

 #### Returns